 Pre-req: ENGL 2000 Critical Methods, or ENGL 2270 Essay Writing, or ENGL 2380 Intro to Creative Writing, or ENGL 2390 Intro to Professional Writing, with a B or better, or Spring 2020 grade of "P".

-A study of special problems of writing in business from memos and press releases through reports and proposals, including strategies for correspondence, presentation of complex information, and writing for diverse audiences.
+A study of collaborative writing in business and entrepreneurial contexts, including strategies for correspondence, presentation of complex information, and writing for diverse audiences.
 For English majors and minors.

 This course introduces students to the theory and practice of visual communication.
 Students will explore what scholars mean by terms such as visual rhetoric and visual literacy in order to think concretely about how these concepts apply to the communication practices they will engage in their academic, professional, and everyday life.
 Special attention will be paid to the ways in which visual representations communicate culturally-specific meanings about race, gender, class, sexuality, age, nationality, and difference.
 Assignments include contributions to a course blog, rhetorical analyses of visual texts, design modules, and a multimodal project.